isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2130.md

 ---
-title: Dehullers (or "shakers") that are capable of efficiently hulling, rinsing and conveying bean sprouts in a single operation.
+title: Dehusking Machine/ Shaker
 permalink: /productivity-solutions-grant/solutionrepo/solution2130
 ---

 ### Description

+Dehullers (or "shakers") that are capable of efficiently hulling, rinsing and conveying bean sprouts in a single operation.

 ### Details of Solution